Counties 1 Cumbria: League table

-Teams 2022–23
+2022–23

+Participating teams and location

+This was the first season following the RFU Adult Competition Review.
 The 2022–23 Counties 1 Cumbria league consists of 12 teams.
 Eight of these competed in the 2021–22 Cumbria 1 competition; Creighton, Egremont, Hawcoat Park, Millon, Upper Eden, Whitehaven, Wigton and Workington.
 Cockermouth and St. Benedict's dropped down from North 2 West having finished 7th and 12th respectively.
 Penrith II joined the league as a new team and Silloth returned to league rugby after not taking part in any competition since the 2019–20 season.
 A ninth member of the 2021–22 Cumbria 1 league, Furness, had also been assigned to Counties 1 Cumbria but withdrew before the start of the season.